Burn the Witch (manga): Manga

 Viz Media published the one-chapter in Weekly Shonen Jump on July 16, 2018.
 Viz Media simultaneously released the English-language version of the series.
-In February 2021, Viz Media announced that they will release the first volume of Burn the Witch in English.
+In February 2021, Viz Media announced that they would release the first volume of Burn the Witch in English.
 It was published on October 19, 2021.

-Volume list

-Film
+Anime

 In March 2020, it was announced that the series would receive an anime film adaptation by Studio Colorido, directed by Tatsuro Kawano.
 The film is distributed by Shochiku and premiered on October 2, 2020, in Japan.
 The theme song for the film is "Blowing", performed by Nil.
 The film also streamed in other territories outside Asia, with a different version from the Japanese theatrical release.
-Crunchyroll streamed the film in a 3-episode format on October 1, 2020.
-Viz Media released the series on home video.
+Crunchyroll streamed the film in a three-episode format on October 1, 2020.
+Viz Media released the series on home video on October 18, 2022.
 In Southeast Asia and South Asia, Muse Communication has licensed the film and released it on YouTube.

+In September 2023, it was announced that the prologue chapter, "Don't Judge A Book By Its Cover", would receive an anime adaptation.
+It premiered on TV Tokyo and worldwide on December 30, 2023.
+It was streamed by Crunchyroll.

 Other media

-In October 2020, the series collaborated with mobile game Bleach: Brave Souls, featuring Ninny and Noel as playable characters.
+In October 2020, the series collaborated with the mobile game Bleach: Brave Souls, featuring Ninny and Noel as playable characters.
 Brave Souls x Burn the Witch collaboration merchandise was also given out to 150 random people who interacted with the game's Twitter account.
-A year later, a 2nd round of the collaboration debuted, introducing Bruno Bangnyfe as a new character with the previous two returning; it was followed by a 3rd round.
-The series had a crossover event with Oasis' mobile game Bleach: Immortal Soul in May 2022, featuring Nini and Noel as characters.
+A year later, a second round of the collaboration debuted, introducing Bruno Bangnyfe as a new character, with the previous two returning; it was followed by a third round.
+The series had a crossover event with Oasis' mobile game Bleach: Immortal Soul in May 2022, featuring Ninny and Noel as characters.